knowitop/knowitop-checklist/README.md

 ## Checklists for Combodo iTop

 The extension allows adding checklists to any objects in the system, be it a Request, a Work Order, or even a Configuration Item.
 You can create checklists from scratch or add them from pre-made templates.

+It can be used either as a standalone module or as part of the [Work Order Management extension](https://github.com/knowitop/knowitop-workorder-mgmt).

 Requirements: iTop 3.0.0